norbelcasasmurillo/welcome-message/README.md

 <h2>List of Prerequisites</h2>

-- Domain Controller Windows setup prior (Virtual Machine or Physical)
+- A working Domain Controller
-- Local Users Accounts setup in Forest within Active Directory
+- At least one domain-joined client machine.

 <h2>Configuration Steps</h2>